Part of an ongoing series of 5e (2014) Rules notes. Notes on 5.5e (2024) rules are included below.

 If you win, the target is Grappled (technically, has the Grappled condition, PHB 290).

 Which, honestly, doesn’t do much.
-It basically reduces Speed to 0, even if it has other features that increase its speed beyond base.
+It basically reduces Speed to 0, even if the target has other features that increase its speed beyond base.

 But a grappled target can still punch grappler, stab them, etc. They are more restrained by being within 5′ of their grappler (which gives them Disadvantage on spell attacks or ranged attacks), but melee attacks are just fine.

 Grappling does keep the grappled target from running away until help arrives or until the target breaks the Grapple.
-They can try that by taking their Action to roll Strength (Athletics) or Dex (Acrobatics) vs the grappler’s Strength (Athletics) again
+They can try that by taking their Action to roll Strength (Athletics) or Dexterity (Acrobatics) vs the grappler’s Strength (Athletics) again.

 The grappler can also slowly (half speed) drag a grappled target with them — or continue attacking them at close range (with no particular advantage, and with the same disadvantages).